SAP/spartacus-docs/_pages/fsa/features/agents/fsa-speak-to-agent.md

 For information on how to configure the SyncPilotConnectionComponent, refer to the [Speak to an Agent documentation on SAP Help Portal](https://help.sap.com/viewer/a7d0f0c5faa44002bf81e1a9a91c77e2/LATEST/en-US/2b40d357decb414faee9e7da240bb5c9.html).

-With following snippet you can add component anywhere in your project:
+With the following code snippet, you can add the component anywhere in your project:

 ```typescript
     <ng-container *ngIf="(user$ | async)?.uid">
         <cx-fs-sync-pilot-connection-component></cx-fs-sync-pilot-connection-component>
     </ng-container>
 ```
-Component is very simple.
-Target url is configured on the backend side of component so when user clicks on the link, new window will be opened with passed params: channel and currently logged-in user details.
+The component is very simple.
+The target URL is configured on the back-end side of the component so when the user clicks on the link, a new window will open with passed parameters: channel and currently logged-in user details.

 ## User Interface